 The LEA is designed to function as a law enforcement agency in order to facilitate learning of police procedure, and cadets are divided into “shifts” with cadet officers appointed to serve within the chain of command.
 In addition to teamwork and camaraderie, cadets must learn to embrace the ethical and professional behavior expected of modern law enforcement officers both on- and off-duty, in and out of uniform, and will thus be held to high standard during the Academy.

 The Basic Peace Officer Course is eligible for the Texas Public Education Grant (EG), VA, and Hazelwood (Texas Vets) assistance for qualified applicants.
 Applicants interested in acceptance into the Law Enforcement Academy must contact the LEA office in advance to obtain entrance requirements.
-Among other requirements, LEA applicants must pass a criminal background check, physical exam, psychological exam, drug screen and physical agility test prior to acceptance.
+Among other requirements, LEA applicants must pass a criminal background check, physical exam, psychological exam, and drug screen prior to acceptance.

 Total CE Hours for Academy graduation is 752 hours